Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: Introduction

 Here $|\varphi\rangle_{u}$ is the wave function of the universe.
 However, it is difficult to understand the evolution of our universe based on the Wheeler-DeWitt equation \eqref{eq:1.3}~\cite{TB,MY,SV,AK}, due to the time derivative of the wave function of the universe being zero.

-We consider the Hamiltonian of our universe to be composed of certain parts $H_{c}=H_{grav}+H_{B} +H_{int}$, where $H_{grav}$ is the Hamiltonian of the gravitation system.
+We consider the Hamiltonian of our universe to be composed of certain parts $H_{c}=H_{grav}+H_{B} +H_{int}$, where $H_{grav}$ and $H_{B}$ represent the Hamiltonian of the gravitation system and the environment, respectively.
+And $H_{int}$ is the interaction Hamiltonian between the gravitation system and the environment.
 Although the covariance principle requires the total Hamiltonian to be zero~\cite{CK}, $H_{c}=0$, it does not require the Hamiltonian of the subsystem to be equal to zero.
 Therefore, if there are other matter fields, the Hamiltonian of the gravitation system $H_{grav}\neq 0$.
 If we focus on the evolution of the gravitation system $H_{grav}$, it should be seen as an open system.
 We should describe it by the mixed density matrix $\rho$.
 Although the covariance principle requires $d|\varphi\rangle_{u}/dt=0$, for the gravitation system, in general $d\rho/dt\neq 0$.

 For the usual canonical quantum cosmology, the case for the gravity minimally coupled with the scalar field has been extensively studied.
 For the case of non-minimal coupling, there are only a few studies on the influence of the scalar field to the tunneling of the universe~\cite{SWM,RF}.
 There have been several studies which treated the quantum spacetime as an open system and studied the associated features, such as the decoherence, the evolution of the spacetime geometry, etc~\cite{AB,NA}.
 In loop quantum cosmology, there were also some studies on the influence of the scalar field to the spacetime structure, see~\cite{AAP,AE} and the references therein.
 In these studies, the scalar field was assumed to only depend on the coordinate time and can be seen as a time parameter.
-The degree of freedom of the scalar field is one.
+In this case, the degree of freedom of the scalar field is one.
 The role of the scalar field is equivalent to the time variable~\cite{AAP,AE}.
 However, even if the spacetime is homogenous, the scalar field can also depend on both the time coordinate and the space coordinate via the phase factor~\cite{LP}.
-The degrees of freedom of the scalar field can often be infinite.
+When the scalar field depends on both the space and the time coordinates, it usually has infinite vibrational modes, that is, the degrees of freedom are infinite.
 We take an initial step to treat the loop quantum spacetime as an open quantum system and study the influence of thermal scalar field on the spacetime structure while the scalar field depend both on the time coordinate and the space coordinate.

 In this work, we develop a general parameterized theoretical framework for the open quantum gravitation system.
 This framework also holds for the non-inertial frame.
 We studied a specific model where the real scalar field plays the role of the environment and the spacetime is homogeneous and isotropic.
 The goal of this model is not to describe the exact quantum evolution of our physical universe (This is important but often very difficult), but still reveal some interesting features.